Antox/Antox/CONTRIBUTING.md

 Remember to check the issue tracker before lodging your issue, as it may have already been answered.

+Old issues will be closed if the author is inactive and the problem still hasn't been discovered.

 ### <a name="questions"></a> Questions

 Before asking a question, be sure to check out the [Tox Wiki](https://wiki.tox.chat/doku.php) to see if it is already covered there.